Canon D30 vs Nikon D3400

 - More compact: Is smaller (124x98mm vs 150x107mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 305g or 41 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (1200 versus 540) out of a single battery charge.

 - Faster data transfer: Supports a more advanced USB protocol (2.0 vs 1.0).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (83 percent cheaper at launch).

 - More modern: Reflects 16 years and 3 months of technical progress since the Canon D30 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D3400 is the clear winner of the contest (14 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3400 is the clear winner of the contest (15 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon D30 vs Nikon D3400